KaiBizAnalytics/PortfolioProjects/README.md

 Welcome to my Data Analysis Portfolio!
 This repository is a curated collection of my work as a data analyst, showcasing a variety of skills and techniques across different tools and platforms.
 Inside, you'll find a comprehensive selection of projects and tasks I've undertaken, including:

-* T-SQL Queries for Data Exploration: Dive into detailed analyses of Covid data using T-SQL on Microsoft SQL Server.
+* ##T-SQL Queries for Data Exploration##: Dive into detailed analyses of Covid data using T-SQL on Microsoft SQL Server.
 These queries are designed to uncover insights through data exploration and aggregation
-* Data Cleaning Queries
+* ##Data Cleaning Queries##
 * Data Cleaning in Excel
 * Tableau Dashboards for Covid data
 * Python Data Analysis